Eswar0474/Encryption-Algorithm-/README.md

-!using input file we can enter the data which is needed to encrypt
+Using input file we can enter the data which is needed to encrypt.

-@the encrypted output is store in encrypted_output file
+The encrypted output is store in encrypted_output file.

-@the decrypted output is stored in decrypted_output file
+The decrypted output is stored in decrypted_output file.

-@using en() to encrypt and de() to decrypt to use functionalities
+Using en() to encrypt and de() to decrypt to use functionalities.